PARISH NEWS

 Live Streaming of Masses

-Please note that our parish live streams the Sun 9am Mass, and at other occasions on request, e.g. funerals.
-If you do not wish to be seen on the live stream, please avoid the first two pews closest to the altar and ask for Holy Communion to be brought to you.
+Please note that our parish live streams the Sun 9am Mass and at other occasions on request, e.g. funerals.
+If you do not want to be seen on the live stream, please avoid the first two pews closest to the altar and ask for Holy Communion to be brought to you.

 PVS